 - Search for msconfig in the search box and hit Enter.

-- Locate General tab and click Selective startup.
+- Locate the General tab and click Selective startup.

 - Uncheck the Load startup items check box.